 Astaroth appears in Shin Megami Tensei II as a demon guarding the path to Kether castle, as well as the subject of an optional side-quest.

 If the player fuses an Astaroth and visits the very center of Binah, where a mysterious altar is located, he will ask to be released from his demonic form.
-Upon consent Astaroth will de-fuse into Attar (the male counterpart of the Phoenician Astarte) of the Deity/Majin clan (called Ashtar in the game), and Ishtar of the Lady/Jiboshin clan, both of which then become fuseable at the Cathedral of Shadows.
+Upon consent Astaroth will seperate into Ashtar (counterpart of the Phoenician Astarte) and Ishtar, both of which then become fuseable at the Cathedral of Shadows.
 Ishtar explains that she was trapped in the Abyss by YHVH in the form of Astaroth, where she wandered for many ages.
 The gracious Ishtar then grants Aleph a portion of her power, raising each of his skill points by one.
 She remains at Binah, slowly restoring the fertility of the Abyssal ocean.